dmkhitaryan/YakopcicPOC/README.md

 thresholds beyond which voltages begin altering the state variable), as well as defining numerous functions, for example, the current _I_.
 For more information on the specifics of the functions within, refer to the docstrings within the fire.

+## Running the project (run.py)
+The code is ran from here.
+The program takes whitespace-separated sequence of inputs, the order of which is shown during the input.
+If the input is of incorrect format (e.g., missing an argument), it won't be accepted and the program will request another attempt at inputting.
+Inputs will be taken until all arguments are passed with the first specifically being *-1*.
+When that is parsed, the functions from files above are called with the dict of voltage pulses as main input.